-Windbreaks are plantings of trees, shrubs, or a combination of the two installed to reduce wind speed in an agricultural area.
+Windbreaks are plantings of trees, shrubs or a combination of the two, that reduce wind speed in an agricultural area.
+They can:

 What are windbreaks?